Ultracold atom

-In condensed matter physics, an ultracold atom is an atom with a temperature near absolute zero.
-At such temperatures, an atom's quantum-mechanical properties become important, especially through what's known as a "superfluid", such as Superfluid Helium 4.
+In condensed matter physics, ultracold atoms are atomic gases with a temperature near absolute zero.
+At such temperatures, the atoms quantum-mechanical properties become important, especially through what is known as superfluidity, a phenomenon also displayed by Superfluid Helium 4.

 To reach such low temperatures, a combination of several techniques typically has to be used.
 First, atoms are trapped and pre-cooled via laser cooling in a magneto-optical trap.
 To reach the lowest possible temperature, further cooling is performed using evaporative cooling in a magnetic or optical trap.
 Several Nobel prizes in physics are related to the development of the techniques to manipulate quantum properties of individual atoms (e.g. 1989, 1996, 1997, 2001, 2005, 2012, 2018).